 That free to air live television coverage of cricket in the UK disappeared after Sky Television swept the board in their bid for live transmission rights was a source of regret to CMJ.
 That Sky was also later to acquire the great magazine “The Cricketer” – of which he had been the distinguished Editor for ten years - was a concern to him as well.
 However he was the first to admit that the renamed “The Wisden Cricketer”, under the knowledgeable and sensitive editorship of John Stern, continued to do a fine job.
 However in December 2010 Sky decided to sell the magazine to a group, which already owned the “Test Match Extra” website and which included ex-Leicestershire chairman Neil Davidson, BBC cricket correspondent Jonathan Agnew, Tory politician Lord (Jonathan) Marland and TV cricket analyst Simon Hughes.
 CMJ, who was by then MCC president joined them - no doubt thinking that some of the values of “Test Match Special” could be expected from the similarly named “Test Match Extra”.
 He would also have been, I’m sure, thrilled that the magazine’s historic title “The Cricketer” would be restored.

 Little did CMJ know, or Aggers for that matter, that Test Match Extra (TME) had a cunning plan more audacious than even Rupert Murdoch’s Sky would have considered.
 Within a few issues “The Cricketer” was changing beyond recognition and soon it bore little resemblance to the magazine which CMJ had once edited.
-As with Wisden I have been a reader of “The Cricketer" (and variants) clip_image002since the 1960s and have an almost complete run of the magazine stretching back to its earliest days.
+As with Wisden I have been a reader of “The Cricketer" (and variants) since the 1960s and have an almost complete run of the magazine stretching back to its earliest days.
 For most of its life it was essential reading for those of us who love the game.
 And as a resource for cricket writers it has been invaluable not just for its completeness as a journal of record but also as a compendium of the very best writing about our sport.
 The uneasiness about the direction that the magazine took under its “Test Match Extra” ownership built up gradually but it was the December 2012 edition that confirmed to many of us that it had irretrievably lost its way.
 The almost full page photograph of Michael Vaughan in 'Strictly" mode was to be expected I suppose - not cricket, just a celebrity puff.
 More of this again was the gruesome double page spread on the “Reality TV” experiences of eleven cricketers.
 But the front cover and nine page feature devoted to Shane Warne's gambling exploits - an article with only the most tenuous and forced connection to the world of cricket - was an insult to the intelligence of any cricket lover.

 I do not know what CMJ’s reaction to this vulgarisation of The Cricketer was – but I can imagine.
 The obsession with celebrity and the decline in the quality of the content and the writing would have pained him I’m sure.
 Good writers do still appear – the iconoclastic Michael Henderson is a regular but I can’t help but wonder what Hendo would have said about the magazine had he not been employed by it!
 Test Match Extra is, of course, a commercial venture and it must be that they judge that the new positioning of The Cricketer will sell more copies and bring in more advertising revenues.
 And, no doubt, that this financial performance will enable them in due course to sell TME on to a larger Media concern as a profitable entity.
 This view is supported by the other and even more controversial venture of TME – Test Match Sofa.